naemon/naemon.github.io/documentation/usersguide/adaptive.md

 along with the external command to accomplish the job.

-A full listing of external commands that can be used for adaptive monitoring (along with examples of how to use them) can be found online at the following
+A full listing of external commands that can be used for adaptive monitoring (along with examples of how to use them) can be found in the
-URL: <a href="http://www.nagios.org/developerinfo/externalcommands/" target="_blank">http://www.nagios.org/developerinfo/externalcommands/</a>
+<a href="/documentation/developer/externalcommands/">external commands developer guide</a>.

 {{ site.note }}
 <ul>